 Routing or route planning essentially mapping out optimum routes for delivery based on your scheduling.
 The quickest or shortest paths will ensure delivery times and customer delight.
 Routing is crucial when you need to plan for vehicle capacities, transportation costs, and time.

-Before you start thinking about where to start, first we need to set a target.
-Either I am looking for cost savings on deliveries, or I want to beat the delivery timeline.
+Before you start thinking about where to start, we need to set a target.
+Either I am looking for cost savings on deliveries, or I want to improve the delivery timeline.
 It’s better to have one goal at a time for better results.
-In some cases, you can aim for more than one target at the same time.
+In some cases, you can aim for more than one target simultaneously.

-It is essential to factor in most of the variables that we might get during our execution.
+It is essential to factor in most of the variables we might get during our execution.